-In all cases, Instructure's Head of Security and staff will quickly assess the status of the breach to determine whether the activity is ongoing.
+In all cases, Instructure's CISO and staff will quickly assess the status of the breach to determine whether the activity is ongoing.
 If the activity is ongoing, the security staff will take immediate requisite measures to stop the unauthorized activity in order to prevent any further data loss.
-Once the breach is isolated and stopped, Instructure's Head of Security and staff will begin to ascertain the extent of the breach, the source and type of data involved, the amount of data, and the affected persons and system resources.
+Once the breach is isolated and stopped, Instructure's CISO and staff will begin to ascertain the extent of the breach, the source and type of data involved, the amount of data, and the affected persons and system resources.